dalanicolai/gnome-tracker-extension/README.md

 A recoll index and the recoll python api (for the rc keyword) A docfetcher daemon and index (for the df keyword)

-A working daemon and index can be tested respectively in the terminal using the "tracker search" command (gt and ts), with the recoll gui (rc) or with the docfetcher gui (df)
+A working daemon and index can be tested respectively in the terminal using the 'tracker search' command (gt and ts), with the recoll gui (rc) or with the docfetcher gui (df)

 A calibre sqlite database file (for the cb keyword)